Adaptech/letseventsource/docs/content/tutorial/3_greenmarkdown/_index.md

 +++
 title= "3.
-Turn the Event Markdown \"Green\"" date= 2018-05-02T10:29:57-07:00 description = "\"Green\" EMD is event markdown which follows some simple conventions and has enough information to use it to generate valid an event sourced microservice API from it." draft= false
+Turn the Event Markdown \"Green\"" date= 2018-05-02T10:29:57-07:00 description = "\"Green\" EMD is event markdown which follows some simple conventions and has enough information to use it to generate a working event sourced CQRS API from it." draft= false
 +++